 Intracranial hypertension may cause additional ischemic injury and highlights the need for early monitoring of intracranial pressure and optimal hemodynamic management to maintain adequate global cerebral perfusion.

-- A cerebral blood flow already compromised near massive lesions caused by the compression of localized blood vessels.
+- A cerebral blood flow is already compromised near massive lesions caused by the compression of localized blood vessels.

 - The presence of vasospasm after a traumatic injury or subarachnoid hemorrhage.